 - Not be able to walk without the help of two crutches, a walker, or someone’s assistance

-When you apply for disability benefits, make sure you provide detailed medical records.
+When you apply for SSDI, make sure you provide detailed medical records.
 You should provide the results from a CT scan or an MRI that confirms your diagnosis of spinal stenosis.
 You should also have detailed physician notes that detail your exam, as well as test results that test your range of motion and muscle strength.

 You will need to provide documentation showing what medications you take, any treatments you have undergone such as physical therapy or steroid shots, and any other details about your condition and its treatment.
 If you have your physician to complete a residual functional capacity (RFC) form, it can be helpful to your disability claim.